phi622968143/InvestNest/README.md

 Calculating each stocks' dividend with Mutiple accounts.

 # For Dev
+Each application directory has a model for the backend database table, views for the backend API, and templates for the frontend.
+The s_a directory is special, serving as a summary. setting manages the settings for each application. urls acts as the main entry point for routing.
+This is roughly how it works.
 ## Fronted<->Backend

 flow - To app views -> api data -> templates -> using data -> Add urls (url,api)